Achilles Point: Geology

-Going east, past Ladies Bay and Gentleman's Bay, we round the West Tamaki Head into the Tamaki Estuary.
+Going east, past Ladies Bay and Gentleman's Bay, we round the West Tāmaki Head into the Tāmaki Estuary.
 It is here we find an excellent example of the grey coloured 'Parnell Grit' accessible from Karaka Bay.
 'Parnell Grit', is a brittle sedimentary rock containing fragments of scoria, andesite, and pumice.

 At low tide there is an interesting walk from Ladies Bay along the base of the cliffs to St Helier's Bay.
 The rocky shoreline overlooks the Waitemata Harbour which itself occupies a drowned valley system cut in marine sediments of Miocene Age (15–25 million years ago).
 Generally, around Auckland these soft Miocene sediments are alternating Waitemata series sandstone and mudstone with more massive beds of sandstone sometimes with minor occurrences of limestone.

 The concretions that can be easily seen, are formed by the action of ground water with dissolved minerals (mainly calcium carbonate of which limestone is made) percolating through the layers.
 Calcium carbonate is an important component of concrete and fills in the pore spaces between grains of sediment thereby cementing the grains together and making them more durable against erosion.

+Glover Park volcano formed from a phreatomagmatic eruption leaving a basaltic monogenetic volcanic crater up to 300 m in maximum diameter, surrounded except to the north-east by tuff deposits that extend about 500 m to the east and south.
+The presence of overlying Rotoehu tephra on a drill ore means the volcano last erupted more than 45,000 years ago, but the age is unclear within a wide range.
+The cliff retreat with raising sealevels of Achilles Point has meant, as already mentioned, that the tuff deposits 30 m up the cliffs, as they erode, fall onto the sea rock platform (see photos below).
+This has resulted in the discovery that a distinctive lithic clast in the tuff that contained shell fragments was strong evidence that the erupted magma traversed the eastern border of the ophiolitic Dun Mountain–Maitai terrane.